douglasrizzo/new-site/_posts/2020-05-28-sxkhd-masterkeys-pro-m-abnt2.md

 ---
 layout: post
 title: Mapping Numpad keys with sxhkd
-categories: linux keyboard sxhkd
+categories: linux keyboards
 ---

-In this tutorial, I explore how to map the Numpad keys to `sxhkd` in a CoolerMaster Masterkeys Pro M ABNT2 keyboard.
+In this tutorial, I explore how to map the Numpad keys to `sxhkd` in a Cooler Master Masterkeys Pro M ABNT2 keyboard.

 <!-- TOC -->